-I was trying to open an OST file with my MS Outlook, but unfortunately it was unable to open and an error ‘the file username.ost is in use and cannot be accessed’ appeared on my screen – a user submitted this query on Microsoft forums.
+I was trying to open an OST file with my MS Outlook, but unfortunately, it was unable to open and an error ‘the file username.ost is in use and cannot be accessed’ appeared on my screen – a user has submitted this query on Microsoft forums.

 - Reasons behind “the file username.ost is in use and cannot be accessed” error

 - An alternative solution with a third-party tool

 While opening an OST file with Outlook, many users often encounter the error “the file username.ost is in use and cannot be accessed.”
 This error usually occurs because the OST file you are trying to open is already in use by some other application.
 Also, when users opt for the “Save and Send” facility included with Office applications, the same error is witnessed.

 Cause of This Error

 There are some reasons that can cause this error, such as:

 - Lack of synchronization between the OST file and the Exchange mailbox